The Workshop

 For her first nine years "Lizzie" cycled mostly around North and South Carolina, sometimes into Virginia.
 From the Blue Ridge Parkway to the Outer Banks, it was her early years of cycle touring and she did her best to see as much as she could.
 In 1984-85, the Suntour derailleurs, Diacomp brakes, and SR crankset were replaced and upgraded to a full Shimano 600 groupset (including the infamous Biopace crankset!)

 But by 1998 and nearly 20 years, the miles had taken its toll on her natural good looks.
-I sent her down to Cycles de Oro in Greenboro, North Carolina - back to Dale Brown, the very man from whom she was purchased (then at Toga Bike Shop).
+I sent her back down to Cycles de Oro in Greenboro, North Carolina - back to Dale Brown, the very man from whom she was purchased (then at Toga Bike Shop).
 Dale went to work on the girl, adding cable guides to the top tube & bottom bracket, integrated rack mounts, additional water bottle mounts, and finally topped it off with a sparkling new re-spray.
 She was reborn!

 In 2009, she made her first trip abroad; visiting Wales for three weeks and rolling along the Gower, the Pembrokeshire Coast, and climbing the mountains of the Brecon Beacons.
 Before her return trip the following year, a new Sugino triple-crankset (with better gearing for the hills - 46/36/26) was installed and she then spent another two weeks exploring the Welsh countryside.
 These two trips confirmed her desire and by 2011, I could not hold her back.
 I packed up all she could carry (even adding a Burley trailer), sold everything else and made the move to the UK.